Talador12/game/README.md

 **Installation Steps**

-I included some of the installer files on our repo, just to ensure we all start with the same environment, under "Environment Setup"
+1. I included some of the installer files on our repo, just to ensure we all start with the same environment, under "Environment Setup"

+2. With visual studio installed, simply open the Visual Studio Solution file on the repo to start the project located at:

+	Game\Project\Game\Game.sln

+3. Then we setup the libraries!
+Allegro 5.0 first.

 *Meeting Notes*
 ---